mathewlowry/myhub-gpt/permanent versions/atproto/vancouver/Coopetition in the ATmosphere.md

 # Coopetition in the ATmosphere

+*(This is my proposal to the atproto.science conference in March 2026 in Vancouver, published on my experimental wiki using the [permanent versions pattern](https://mathewlowry.medium.com/two-wiki-authors-and-a-blogger-walk-into-a-bar-7106c8376c6e), where I publish a string of versions as I develop my thoughts in the hope of collecting constructive criticism and ideas along the way.
+Version control and links to the latest and previous versions are in the footer.)*

 **I'm interested in exploring how we can manage competition and cooperation in the atmosphere.**

 > *Coopetition is a business strategy blending cooperation and competition, where rival companies collaborate for mutual benefit, such as developing new tech or expanding markets, while still competing fiercely in other areas like pricing or features, creating a paradoxical yet strategic interdependence.*